extrange/personal-blog/docs/my-diet.md

 <!-- more -->

-I batch cook and freeze my lunches/dinners for about a week each time.
+I batch cook and freeze my lunches/dinners for about 4-7 days worth at a time.
 This lets me take advantage of food on offer, as I can buy more in bulk and freeze them.
-This also reduces the bulk of the vegetables, saving space in the fridge.
+It also reduces the bulk of the vegetables, saving space in the fridge.

 <figure>
   <div style="max-width: 400px; margin: 0 auto;"><img src="/static/images/2022-08-01/beans.jpg" alt="Cooked beans" loading="lazy"/></div>